 For smaller companies, Trump’s potential expansion of tariffs could help level the playing field.

-Rocco Malanga, the owner of Cedar Grove Christmas Trees and founder of the Association of Real Christmas Tree Merchants, believes trade levies would redirect demand to domestic growers and support local businesses and farms.
+Rocco Malanga, the owner of Cedar Grove Christmas Trees and founder of the Association of Real Christmas Tree Merchants, said he believes trade levies would redirect demand to domestic growers and support local businesses and farms.

 “This shift would bolster the U.S. economy, strengthen local supply chains, and ultimately benefit American families through better pricing and higher-quality trees grown closer to home,” Malanga told The Epoch Times.